syncedtoblog/spreddit/README.md

 # Spreddit
-Blockchain-based Reddit clone using Stellar Soroban
+A blockchain-based Reddit clone using Stellar Soroban

 ## Inspiration